-Madrid, April 5 .- Owing to an extreme drouth all field work in Andalusia has been suspended for a considerable time, and crops are threatened with total de-struction.
+Madrid, April 5 .- Owing to an extreme frouth all field work in Andalusia has been suspended for a considerable time, and crops are threatened with total de-struction.
 The cost of necessaries of life has risen to exorbitant figures.
 The municipal authorities have done their best to alleviate the distress, but the funds at their disposal will soon be ex-hausted.
-The national government has started public works in many places and has sent pecuniary assistance to the limited extent possible under the budget requirements; but unless there is rain soon to enable agriculturists to resume their labors, serious conse-quences are likely to ensue, especially as the drouth, which at first was con-fined to Andalusia, is beginning to spread to Valencia, Arragon and other provinces.
+The national government has started public works in many places started public works in many places and has sent pecuniary assistance to the limited extent possible under the budget requirements; but unless there is rain soon to enable agriculturists to resume their labors' serious conse-quences are likely to ensue, especially as the drouth, which at first was con-fined to Andalusia, is beginning to spread to Valencia, Arragon and other provinces.
 Up to the present time noth-ing serious has happened.
-Laborers, in in spite of the Freat distress, have conbeen suspended for a considerable time, ing scrious has happened.
 Laborers, in in spite of the great distress, have con-tented themselves with insisting that the municipal authorities shall give them work or help.
-No disturbances are reported, save a few instances of peasants waylaying carts carrying bread or forcing their way into bak-eries.
+No disturbances are reported, save a few instances of peasants waylaying carts carrying peasants waylaying carts carrying bread or forcing their way into bak-eries.
 Today, however, the governor of Seville telegraphs that the whole coun-try is alarmed, as the situation is rap-idly becoming unbearable.

-Chicago Sues Standard Oll.
+Chicago Sues Standard Oil.

-Chicago, April 5 .- The city of Chicago today filed suit for \$40,000 against the Standard Oil company.
+Chicago, April 5 .--- The city of Chicago oday filed suit for \$40,000 against the Standard Oil company.
 The bill is based upon the alleged non-payment of inspection fees by the Standard Oil company.
-It is claimed that the com-pany has for years refused to pay for inspections made by the city under an ordinance regulating commerce in pacordinance regulating commerce in nap-tha and gasoline.
-Representatives of the Standard Oli company held that the gasoline and napths are not products of petroleum and that the ordinance does not apply.
+It is claimed that the comcompany.
+It is claimed that the com-pany has for years refused to pay for inspections made by the city under an ordinance regulating commerce in nap-tha and gasoline.
+Representatives of the Standard Oli company held that the gasoline and naptha are not products of petroleum and that the ordinance does not apply.